top of page

 Rebecca is a 2017 recipient of Teach For America’s Sue Lehmann Teaching & Learning Fellowship.

-Renee Cleveland - Administrative Assistant of Attendance & Programs
+Renee Cleveland - Programs Coordinator

 Renee has been here since the school started, as a substitute, an E.A and now serves as our Attendance Coach.
 As such, she is always on top of making sure our students are in good standing with their attendance.
 If she is not in the office busy, she is the main staff raising funds in our school events or making certain the students have proper meals by cooking the schools lunch herself.
 Renee also is the main overseer for our Americorps Program, helping our school have all its necessities to properly function.